SudharakaP/CS50/README.md

 # CS50
-This contains the programs I have written for the CS50 course offered by Harvard.
+This contains the programs I have written for the CS50 course offered by the University of Harvard (http://cs50.tv/2012/fall/#about,quizzes).

 <b>Crypto</b> - Implimentations of Caesar and Vigenere Ciphers